Saturday, 25, Apr, 2026

 Headnote :

-Held, that the validity of the Bombay Taluqdari Tenure Abolition Act, 1949 (Bombay Act LXII of 1949) cannot be questioned on the ground that it takes away or abridges the fundamental rights conferred by the Constitution of India in view of enactment of art.
-31-B which has been inserted in the Consti...
+It was determined that the legitimacy of the Bombay Taluqdari Tenure Abolition Act, 1949 (Bombay Act LXII of 1949) cannot be contested on the basis that it infringes upon or limits the fundamental rights granted by the Constitution of India.
+This is due to the introduction of Article 31-B in the Con...

 Central Bank of India Vs. Ram Narain [1954] INSC 88 (12 October 1954)